 Now, Dr. Fobian is one of the few who have been an AVMA Executive Board member and chair of the AVMF board of directors concurrently.
 He feels he's been given this opportunity to further the integration process between the AVMA and AVMF.

 Already there has been progress.
 The two staff leaders of the Association and Foundation signed an agreement in early August called "Integration Planning: A Framework for Success" (see JAVMA, Feb.
-1, 2010, page 273).
+1, 2010).
 It outlines a vision and framework for integrating the strategic and operational goals of the Association and Foundation.
 The document had previously been accepted by the AVMF and AVMA boards and goes into effect Jan.
 1, 2011.